 Construction

-The Construction department at West Lancashire College consists of Bricklaying, Carpentry and Joinery, Electrical and Plumbing courses for a variety of students who enjoy a challenge.
-Brickies, sparkies and plumbers are the bread and butter of any building site and here in our CEL building, we will provide you will the very best knowledge for your career.
+The Construction department at West Lancashire College consists of Bricklaying, Carpentry and Joinery and Plumbing courses for a variety of students who enjoy a challenge.
+Brickies, sparkies and plumbers are the bread and butter of any building site and here in our ACE building, we will provide you will the very best knowledge for your career.

 You will learn the craft of your choice, learn how to apply your skills within the industry, experience guest speakers, off-site trips and liaise with employers who you may very well be working with once your course has finished.